Twilight (Meyer novel): Plot

-Plot summary

-Bella Swan is a seventeen-year-old introvert girl who moved from Phoenix, Arizona to Forks, Washington on the Olympic Peninsula to live with her father, Charlie Swan, the town's police chief.
-Her mother, Renée Dwyer, is traveling with her new husband, Phil Dwyer, a minor-league baseball player.
+Bella Swan, an introverted seventeen-year-old girl, moves from Phoenix, Arizona, to Forks, Washington, on the Olympic Peninsula to live with her father, the town's police chief, after her mother begins life on the road with her new husband, a minor-league baseball player.
 Bella is admitted to Forks High School, where she easily settles in with a group of friends.
 A somewhat inexperienced and shy girl, Bella is dismayed by several boys competing for her attention.

-On the first day of her school, Bella sits next to Edward in biology class, but he seems to be utterly repulsed by her, much to her bewilderment.
-He disappears for a few days but when he returns, he is unexpectedly friendly to Bella.
+On the first day of school, Bella sits next to her classmate Edward Cullen during biology class, but he seems to be utterly repulsed by her, much to her bewilderment.
+He disappears for a week but when he returns, he is unexpectedly friendly to Bella.
 Their newfound relationship is interrupted after Bella is nearly struck by a van in the school parking lot.
 Edward saves Bella, narrowly stopping the van with his bare hands.
 Bella questions Edward about how he saved her life but he refuses to tell her anything.

-During a campout, Bella meets Jacob Black, a local boy from the Quileute tribe.
-She learns from stories told at a bonfire with his tribe that Edward and his family are "the cold ones" (vampires) who consume only animal blood.
-Disturbed and riddled by recurring nightmares, Bella researches vampires.
+During a visit to First Beach, Bella meets Jacob Black, a local boy from the Quileute tribe.
+She learns that Edward and the rest of the Cullen family are "cold ones" (vampires) who consume only animal blood.
+Disturbed by recurring nightmares, Bella researches vampires.
 She compares the characteristics of the vampires in mythology to the Cullens and becomes convinced that Edward is a vampire.